lamisahk/ds-fundamentals-kwk/README.md

 ---

 ## How AI Helped
-- Assisted with repetitive tasks like generating rolling averages and plotting templates.
+- Assisted with repetitive tasks like generating rolling averages.
 - Supported narrative framing, but **all analysis, cleaning, and interpretation were my own work**.

 ---